danielbodnar/awesome-stars/BY-LANG.md

 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
+- [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Cloud Runtime for AI Agents
 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
-- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
+- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 - [windingwind/zotero-actions-tags](https://github.com/windingwind/zotero-actions-tags) - Action it, tag it, sorted.
 - [windingwind/zotero-better-notes](https://github.com/windingwind/zotero-better-notes) - Everything about note management.
 All in Zotero.
 - [jackyzha0/tabspace](https://github.com/jackyzha0/tabspace) - ✍️ A scratchspace for your new Tab page